wssnetwork/wsskali/README.md

    1. Scan with `nuclei`
 5. Found any low, medium, high, critical - use `notify` push to slack, telegram, etc.
 6. `anew` useful to append output into existing files
+# TO-DO
+* To complete Debian Dockerfile and docker-compose.yml